AkinariHex/oTMD/README.md

 -   `warmups`: put the number of warmups.
 In the most of cases it's 2.
 -   `score reverse`: check it only if the first team of the lobby has the colour red.<br>**For example let's see this lobby: `5WC: (Spain B) vs (South Korea A)`, Spain B should be the blue team as blue teams are always the first team for the api.
 If a referee make this error you can fix it checking the box of score reverse.**

-Click the `save new config file` button, it'll save your settings and automatically start to display your match opening a new tab with this URL "http://localhost:3000/visualizer".
+Click the `save new config file` button, it'll save your settings and automatically start to display your match by opening a new tab with this URL "http://localhost:3000/visualizer".

  <img src="https://drive.google.com/uc?export=view&id=1v6XiISX_8WFTw2kbSwTZ2290jaZ26AHf">

- Now you can close your browser and open OBS/SLOBS, the displayer will always work until you close the console.<br>**Do not close the console is you want to display it on OBS**
+ Now you can close your browser and open OBS/SLOBS, the displayer will always work until you close the console.<br>**Do not close the console is you want to display it on OBS**<br>
  The example I made was made with Streamlabs OBS but it's the same thing for OBS.

  On OBS add a new ``source > browser source``, name it and put these settings: